roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  For my third orgasm, I pulled out and jerked off -- where else? --- on those tits.
 I just had to see cum on them.
 I didn't have a lot of sperm for that third orgasm, but enough to put a little cream over each boob, allowing the teen to spread my jism around her fleshy, soft mountains, grinning up at me as she did.

  Now that, my friends, was how you fuck a hot slut!
-Report_Story #1